 - Full SAFe

-For more information, read the Essential SAFe guidance article here.
+For more information, read the Essential SAFe guidance article.

-With the Solution Train organizational construct, the Large Solutions Level helps enterprises that face the biggest challenges—building large-scale, multidisciplinary software, hardware and complex IT systems.
-Building these solutions require additional roles, artifacts, events, and coordination.
-Enterprises that build largely independent systems or those that can be built with a few hundred practitioners may not need this level.
-Learn more.
+The Solution Train organizational construct of the Large Solution Level helps enterprises that face the biggest challenges—building large-scale, multidisciplinary software, hardware, and complex IT systems.
+Building these solutions requires additional roles, artifacts, events, and coordination.
+Enterprises that build largely independent systems or those that can be built with a few hundred practitioners may not need this configuration.

 The Spanning Palette